 - This dump formatting routine should be used only at the request of customer support personnel. - If you are asked to send a copy of an SDUMP to support, you must send the unformatted dump. - To distinguish between problems in the MAS agent code and problems in the underlying CICS system, support personnel may also ask you to format a MAS dump using the CICS DFHPDnnn formatting routine.
-For more information about this routine, see the CICS Operations and Utilities Guide.
+For more information about this routine, see Operations and utilities overview in the Operations and Utilities Guide.